Director of Academic and Public Programs, Division Head and Research Curator

 A.B., Columbia University

-David Odo directs the museums’ student programs, including the undergraduate student guide program and the graduate student teacher program, which train students to conduct in-depth, collections-based research, to work with curators and conservators, and to develop their own tours or curricula to facilitate meaningful conversations about art.
-He is a visual and material anthropologist, with primary research and teaching interests in the anthropology of art, especially early Japanese photography and the body in art and material culture.
+David Odo oversees the museums’ academic and public programs, working closely with colleagues from all divisions of the museums and faculty from across the university to provide academic and public audiences opportunities to engage with the collections.
+This includes Harvard University course collaborations, student programs, and public education at the museums.
+He is a visual and material anthropologist, with primary research and teaching interests in the anthropology of art, especially early Japanese photography; the body in art and material culture; and the intersections of art and medicine.
 An expert on 19th-century Japanese photography, Odo has published and lectured widely on museum pedagogy and early photography.
-He teaches the Harvard course The Body in Art and Material Culture.
-He is the founding editorial board member of Trans-Asia Photography Review, an international journal devoted to the discussion of historical and contemporary photography from Asia.
+He teaches occasionally in Harvard’s Department of Anthropology, Summer School, and Extension School and is a founding editorial board member of Trans-Asia Photography Review, an international journal devoted to the discussion of historical and contemporary photography from Asia.

 The Journey of “A Good Type”: From Artistry to Ethnography in Early Japanese Photographs.
 Cambridge, Mass.: Peabody Museum Press, 2015.